ImageMagick/Usage-Markdown/anim_mods/index.md

 [![\[IM Output\]](logo_glittered.gif)](logo_glittered.gif)

 You can of course do all these steps all in the one command.
-Here I limit the hole generation to just the wizards cloak, which has two separate specific parts.
+Here I limit the hole generation to just the wizard's cloak, which has two separate specific parts.

 ~~~
 convert logo.gif -matte -fuzz 10% -fill none \